Guardian954/ttt2-role_swapper_git/README.md

 # TTT2 Swapper Role
-A port of of the Swapper from Custom Roles for ttt
+A port of of the Swapper from Custom Roles for TTT

 This has been made for fun for my server and bugs may exist but feel free to report them.